Design a questionnaire using a word processing package to gather information about a particular disease

 - Avoid items that contain more than one question per item (e.g. Do you like strawberries and potatoes?).

-- Question should not be biased or even leading the participant towards an answer
+- The question should not be biased or even lead the participant toward an answer

 Basic Background Questions